FROM incubation lab

 CHALLENGE

 Distracted driving fatalities had hit a five-year high.
 We realized that traditional, scare-tactic advertising wasn't changing teen drivers’ behavior.
 They were immune to the messaging.
-To solve a modern behavioral problem, we needed a new approach.
+To solve a modern behavioral problem, we realized we couldn't just talk at teens, we had to co-create a solution with them.

 SOLUTION